Aragas/Bannerlord.MBOptionScreen/docs/articles/MCMv5/mcmv5-soft-dependency.md

-MCMv4 has no issues with it being used as a soft dependency.
+MCMv5 has no issues with it being used as a soft dependency.
-Mod Developers are required to include the ``MCMv4.dll`` library inside their /bin folder.
+Mod Developers are required to include the ``MCMv5.dll`` library inside their /bin folder.
-MCMv4.dll now includes the implementation details, so it can now Load/Save settings without the Standalone module.
-The Standalone module is now used to provide the UI implementation of MCMv4.
+It can Load/Save settings without the Standalone module.
+The Standalone module is used to provide the UI implementation of MCMv5.
 You don't need it if the settings are changed only programmatically.

 #### Example of usage:
 The recommended approach is to define a provider interface and depending on certain conditions, switch between them either at the constructor stage or dynamically.